Deviation from Slow-Roll Regime in the EGB Inflationary Models with $r\sim N_e^{-1}$: Application

 The solution of \eqref{***} can be presented in the form:

-which can be approximated
+which can be approximated:

 due to $l>1,$ $N_0>1$ and orders of numerical values of numbers included to \eqref{*}.
-From here evidently that the increasing of $l$ and $N_0$ leads to increasing of $n_s$.
-We substitute minimal values of parameters $l=1$, $N_0=1+\frac{\sqrt{2}}{2}$ to expression \eqref{*} and get $n_s\approx0.99039$ as minimal values of model spectral index.
-The need value of spectral index can be reached only at $l<1$ leading to breaking of slow-roll regime.
-So the reconstruction of minimally coupled model in EGB gravity leading to inflationary parameters of cosmological attractor with $r\sim(N_e+N_0)^{-1}$ during the slow-roll regime is impossible.
+From~here, it is evident that the increase in $l$ and $N_0$ leads to the increase in $n_s$.
+We substitute the minimal values of parameters $l=1$, $N_0=1+\frac{\sqrt{2}}{2}$ to expression \eqref{*} and obtain $n_s\approx0.99039$ as the minimal values of model spectral index.
+The~need value for the spectral index can be only be reached at $l<1$, leading to the breaking of the slow-roll~regime.